Netatalk/netatalk/doc/manual/Search.md

 plain-text-like, and below the backend's text size limit.
 Files readable to a specific AFP user but not world-readable can still match filename and type queries, but may not match content queries such as `kMDItemTextContent`.

+### Searching for phrases and multiple words

+- A multi-word search (`two words`) is split into individual words by macOS and sent to the server as an OR of per-word predicates; the results contain files whose names match any of the words.
+- To search for words that must appear next to each other, wrap the phrase in double quotes in the Finder search field, for example `"two words"`.
+With the **cnid** backend a phrase matches as a filename substring.
+- Searching within a folder returns only results from that folder and its subfolders.
+With the **cnid** backend the restriction is applied inside the CNID database; with the *mysql* CNID scheme that requires MySQL 8.0 or MariaDB 10.2, and older servers fall back to a volume-wide search that is filtered afterwards.

+The **localsearch** and **xapian** backends do not yet support quoted phrase searches.

 ### Building Spotlight backends